Skip to content

-30 years on Oakdale: how cars in Bayview have changed.
+30+ years a Bayview mechanic: how cars here have changed.

-What I have seen come through the bay since 1996.
+What I have seen come through the bay across three decades of wrenching in San Francisco.
 The cars, the city, and what makes a Bayview customer different from anywhere else.

-We opened on Oakdale Ave in 1996.
-The shop has been on the same block ever since.
-Thirty years of cars, customers, and a city that changed around us.
+I have been an SF mechanic for more than 30 years and have run A & C Auto Clinic on Oakdale Ave in The Bayview for over two decades.
+Three decades of cars, customers, and a city that changed around me.
 A lot of people ask what has changed and what hasn't.
 Here is the honest answer.

 The cars are different.

-In 1996 a typical Bayview car was a Honda Civic, a Toyota Camry, a Chevy pickup, or a Ford Taurus.
+Three decades ago a typical Bayview car was a Honda Civic, a Toyota Camry, a Chevy pickup, or a Ford Taurus.
 Carbureted holdouts were still rolling in.
 Anti-lock brakes were optional on some cars, not standard.
 Today the typical car is a Toyota RAV4, a Honda CR-V, a Subaru Outback, or a Tesla Model 3.
 Every one is rolling software you cannot see.
-The diagnostic tool I bought for the shop in 1996 plugs into nothing made today.
+The diagnostic tools we used back then plug into nothing made today.

 The work is more digital and the customer is more remote.